Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/Arrays - C.md

 So arrays or *lists* are basically that: **lists** ( *formally known as Data Structures* 🤓 ) that holds the **same** data type.
 Think about a single row **or** / **and** columns in an Excel Documents.

-For more information about Arrays head over to [[Arrays - Python#What is an Array/List?| Arrays in Python]] or Google, YouTube University or even ChatGPT.
+For more information about Arrays head over to [[Arrays, Tuples, Sets - Python#What is an Array/List?| Arrays in Python]] or Google, YouTube University or even ChatGPT.

 >Remember Boys ( *and Girls* ), we use ChatGPT for information gathering / learning and **not** *cheating*!
 >No for real, I hate fucking cheaters, if there was a way to ban people like you ban them in games; I would gladly press the <button>Report</button> Button ( *$\Leftarrow$ an actually button - like the HTML button tag ).